graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

 * For each {fragment} defined in the document.
-* The target type of fragment must have kind {UNION}, {INTERFACE}, or {OBJECT}.
+* The target type of fragment must have kind {UNION}, {INTERFACE}, {OBJECT} or {TAGGED}.

 **Explanatory Text**

-Fragments can only be declared on unions, interfaces, and objects.
+Fragments can only be declared on unions, interfaces, objects and tagged types.
 They are invalid on scalars.
 They can only be applied on non-leaf fields.
 This rule applies to both inline and named fragments.

 The following fragment declarations are valid: